syncfusion-content/uwp-docs/uwp/AI-Coding-Assistant/prompt-library.md

 {% endpromptcard %}
 {% promptcard Serialization / Layout Persistence %}
 #SyncfusionUWPAssistant How to save and restore DockingManager layout to a file/stream and manage versioned changes safely?
 {% endpromptcard %}
-{% promptcard Multi-Monitor and Bounds %}
-#SyncfusionUWPAssistant How to persist floating windows across multiple monitors and recover out-of-bounds panes?
-{% endpromptcard %}
 {% promptcard Restrict Docking Targets %}
 #SyncfusionUWPAssistant How to restrict where a pane can dock (left/right/top/bottom/tabbed) or disallow floating?